Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.

-During my pursue of the primary objective, I also developed a "prototype" method for **dynamic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
+During my pursue of the primary objective, I also developed a "prototype" method for **Semi-Automatic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
 The details of this method will be discussed in the **section "Ideas for Semi-Automatic Sentiment Analysis"** below.

 -----------------------------------------------------------------------------